 April is Alcohol Awareness Month.
 As the month comes to a close, we want to remind our readers that there are signs, often discounted, that a person may have a drinking problem.
 Problem drinkers generally show several signs together and that is where their friends and families should be concerned:

-- Okay, in the college scene, this can be the norm.
-That doesn’t mean that it is healthy.
 Comments like “Let’s meet in the bar before dinner” or “Let’s start the evening with drinks at my place” or “No alcohol?
 What fun is that?” could signal a problem.

 Drunk driving can be considered the biggest and most widespread risky behavior while drinking.
 Other situations may include injuries resulting in trips to the ER, unsafe sex, showing poor judgment and even job loss, financial ruin, criminal acts or prison time.

 Have friends mentioned how different your personality is when you are drinking?
 Look for extreme shifts in personality.

-Have some of these signs come uncomfortably close you or a loved one?
-Seek help!
 There are a number of treatment options that can lead to recovery.

 At our luxurious, private center, you can dive into your questions about your alcohol intake, discuss the roots of your drinking or learn how your mental health can affect your drinking habits.
 You’re more than a patient to us; you are a person who chose to make Cliffside Malibu a part of your recovery family.
 Call (855) 403-5641 to schedule an appointment.